allisonchuang/DALI-challenge/README.md

 # What I did
 I was able to complete the lab.
-* I created extra actions just for navigation purposes
 * I made sure my title and tags didn't overflow our of their divs and used ellipses
 * I also used word breaks in case of long words
 * If one of the input fields is not entered, I have a div that is displayed in my editing post page that says "click to add content"

+## Signing in / Signing Up
+To sign in, click on the 'sign in' button on the top right corner of the nav bar.

 # What worked
-I was able to get all my actions working.
-Once I got that to work, the lab was pretty smooth sailing
+Once I got all the backend working correctly, the frontend for this lab was very easy.

 # What didn't work
-Took me a while to figure out axios and page fetching
+Error handling was a little tricky to figure out.

 # Extra credit
-overflow text handling, empty content handling
+overflow text handling, empty content handling, timestamp on each post. <br />
+On the home posts page you can see who created the post and the date. <br />
+On the single post page you can now see who created the post, their profile picture, and the date and time the post was created.<br />
+The blog page will also tell the user if they have made a mistake signing in or signing up.